iGuzzini Bugia Table or Wall Lamp

 Giuseppe Cormio was born in 1944 in Malnate in the province of Varese, some 65 km (+-40 miles) from Milan in Italy.
 He graduated as an architect from the Polytechnic University of Milan in 1969.

 Giuseppe Cormio designed the Bugia table or wall lamp for the Milan Fair of 1975.
-It was taken into production a year later by iGuzzini.
+It was taken into production a year later.

 Project year: 1976